gpark47/digital-history-projects/project-proposal/index.md

 <h2>Timeline and Budget</h2>

+The CD-ROM discs can be acquired from the Cheng Yu Tung East Asian Library at any time.
+Therefore, this project can start immediately after recieving funding (even during the COVID-19 pandemic).
+The first stage of transferring PDF files from the discs to Dropbox can be done using library computers or at home by the RAs.
+Because the project can start at any time, there are no specific months listed in this timeline.

 | Task                                  | Notes                                                                                                                                                                                                                                       | Time       | Total Time Past |
 |---------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|-----------------|
 | Hiring Research Assistants (RA)       | It will be the utmost priority to hire well suited research assistants for this project.
 A total of 5 RAs must be hired.
 A minimum of two must have Korean reading proficiency, and a minimum of one must have Chinese reading proficiency. | 2-3 weeks  | 1 month         |